uwspstar/FullStack/AWS-Certification/VPC.md

 - Logically isolated from other VPCs on AWS
 - You can have 1 or mort IO address subnets inside a VPC
 - A VPC is confined to an AWS region and does not extend between regions
+- AWS reserves 5 IPs address (first 4 and last 1 IP address) in each Subnet
+- These 5 IPs are not available for use and cannot be assigned to an instance
 ### Components
 - CIDR and IP address subnets
 - implied Router